resheku/my-awesome/README.md

 - [Unleash/unleash](https://github.com/Unleash/unleash) - Unleash is the open source feature toggle service.
 - [Zettlr/Zettlr](https://github.com/Zettlr/Zettlr) - A Markdown Editor for the 21st century.
 - [apache/superset](https://github.com/apache/superset) - Apache Superset is a Data Visualization and Data Exploration Platform
 - [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
-Integrates with 15+ databases and any API..
+Integrates with 15+ databases and any API.
 - [burtonator/polar-bookshelf](https://github.com/burtonator/polar-bookshelf) - Polar is a personal knowledge repository for PDF and web content supporting incremental reading and document annotation.
 - [caprover/caprover](https://github.com/caprover/caprover) - Scalable PaaS (automated Docker+nginx) - aka Heroku on Steroids
 - [commandeer/open](https://github.com/commandeer/open) - Commandeer is a tool built by developers for developers that solves three things in the cloud.
 First, we are focused on the deployment of your IAC.
 Secondly, we enable you to 'Test your Plumbing'.
 Lastly, Commandeer provides you the ability to easily view your data.
 - [directus/directus](https://github.com/directus/directus) - Open-Source Data Platform 🐰  — Directus wraps any SQL database with a real-time GraphQL+REST API and an intuitive app for non-technical users.
 - [foambubble/foam](https://github.com/foambubble/foam) - A personal knowledge management and sharing system for VSCode
 - [garrylachman/ElectroCRUD](https://github.com/garrylachman/ElectroCRUD) - Database CRUD Application Built on Electron | MySQL, Postgres, SQLite
+- [gitpod-io/gitpod](https://github.com/gitpod-io/gitpod) - Gitpod automates the provisioning of ready-to-code development environments.
 - [hashicorp/terraform-cdk](https://github.com/hashicorp/terraform-cdk) - Define infrastructure resources using programming constructs and provision them using HashiCorp Terraform
 - [hediet/vscode-debug-visualizer](https://github.com/hediet/vscode-debug-visualizer) - An extension for VS Code that visualizes data during debugging.
 - [hygieia/hygieia](https://github.com/hygieia/hygieia) - CapitalOne  DevOps Dashboard